Netflix/lemur/docs/administration.rst

 silence the expiration.
 If a certificate is active and is expiring the above will be notified according to the `LEMUR_DEFAULT_EXPIRATION_NOTIFICATION_INTERVALS` or
 30, 15, 2 days before expiration if no intervals are set.

-Lemur supports sending certification expiration notifications through SES and SMTP.
+Lemur supports sending certificate expiration notifications through SES and SMTP.

 .. data:: LEMUR_EMAIL_SENDER